-They can't, without adding additional requirements like what is described here, in conjunction with including the identifier on the CC).
+They can't, without adding additional requirements such as those described here, in conjunction with including the identifier on the CC.

-The sector believes that we should work towards language that would include a requirement similar to the International Organization of Legal Metrology (OIML) requirement in NIST Handbook 44.
+The sector has continued to believe that we should work towards language that would include a requirement similar to the OIML requirement in NIST Handbook 44.
 It is also the opinion of the sector that a specific method should not be defined; rather the manufacturer should utilize a method and demonstrate the selected identification mechanism is suitable for the purpose.
 It is not clear from the discussion where such proposed language might belong.

-NTEP strongly recommends that metrological software be separated from non-metrological software for ease of identification and evaluation.
+Closely related to this concept of uniquely identifying software is the practice of software separation.
+The sector sees the benefit in allowing that metrological software be separated from non-metrological software for ease of identification and evaluation.